benatkin/outliner.js/README.md

 ## TODO

+* Make API async
+* Render bigger objects (CouchOne pages)
-* Render with templates
+* Render multiline in a <pre>
+* Add autolink option
 * Collapsing and Expanding
-* Rendering string filter for syntax highlighting
+* Syntax highlighting post-render example
-* Rendering string filter for links
+* load URLs with a spinner
-* Editing leaf values
+* Edit leaf values
-* Adding items to objects
+* Add items to objects
-* Adding itmes to arrays
+* Add items to arrays
-* Removing itmes from objects and arrays
+* Remove items from objects and arrays
-* Changing types
+* Wrap a node in a list
+* Unwrap node(s) in a list

 ## License